-• Most potted Christmas trees have a good chance of surviving the move from indoors to the landscape;
+Living trees have a good chance of surviving the move from indoors to the landscape.

-• The tree should not be kept in the house longer than 7-10 days.
+1. The tree should not be kept in the house longer than 7-10 days.

-2. If the weather is very cold, keep your tree in an unheated garage or shed until ready to bring it inside to decorate.
-This will keep the tree dormant while protecting it from the harsh elements;
+2. If the weather is very cold, keep your tree in an unheated garage or shed until ready to bring inside to decorate.
+This will keep the tree dormant while protecting it from the harsh elements.

-• It is best not to keep it in a warm room for more than 14 days, otherwise it may begin to come out of dormancy early and the transition will be too cold;
+3. It is best not to keep it in a warm room for more than 10 days, otherwise it may come out of dormancy and the transition to outside will be too cold.

-• If decorating with lights, use only miniature types that give off very little heat;
+6. If decorating with lights, use only LED miniature types that give off very little heat.

-• After Christmas, move your tree back into the garage or porch for a couple of days.
-The tree can adjust to the temperature.
+7. After Christmas, move it back into the garage, shed or porch for a couple of days so the tree can adjust to the temperature.
 Provide the tree with water after moving.

 Come by and see all we have this holiday season!
-We are located at 503 S. Curry St. and are open Mondays through Saturdays from 9 a.m. to 5 p.m. and Sundays 10 a.m. to 3 p.m.
+We are located at 503 S. Curry St., Tehachapi, and are open Mondays through Saturdays from 9 a.m. to 5 p.m. and Sundays 10 a.m. to 3 p.m.